bioimage-io/spec-bioimage-io/README.md

         - `source` link to the weights file.
 Preferably an url to the weights file.
         - `sha256` SHA256 checksum of the model weight file specified by `source` (see `models` section above for how to generate SHA256 checksum)
         - `timestamp` timestamp according to [ISO 8601](#https://en.wikipedia.org/wiki/ISO_8601)
+        - `attachments` weight specific attachments that will be included when generating the model package.
+This field is optional.

 - `[config]`
 A custom configuration field that can contain any other keys which are not defined above.
 It can be very specifc to a framework or specific tool.
 To avoid conflicted defintions, it is recommended to wrap configuration into a sub-field named with the specific framework or tool name.